 Heady Topper: If you've heard of it, you're likely either a connoisseur of beer or a resident of Vermont.
-This hopped-up Double IPA brewed by petite craft brewery The Alchemist in Waterbury, Vermont, has more buzz than a honey bee, and since it's been christened the best beer in the world, the golden-orange liquid with a frothy head has been seductive nectar for serious beer drinkers.
-After sampling Heady Topper for the first time in June 2013, I can confirm: It's worth the drive to Vermont just to taste this brew, which has received perfect "100" scores from both RateBeer and Beer Advocate.
+This hopped-up Double IPA brewed by The Alchemist in Waterbury and Stowe, Vermont, has more buzz than a honey bee, and since it's been christened the best beer in the world, the golden-orange liquid with a frothy head has been seductive nectar for serious beer drinkers.
+It's worth the drive to Vermont just to taste this brew, which has received perfect "100" scores from both RateBeer and Beer Advocate.

-My Heady Topper encounter occurred at Hen of the Wood restaurant in Waterbury, which is just about a half mile from The Alchemist.
+My first Heady Topper encounter occurred at Hen of the Wood restaurant in Waterbury, which is just about a half mile from The Alchemist's original brewery location: still the only place on earth where Heady Topper is made.
 I was agonizing over menu selections when I spotted the beer on the beverage list.
 I'd heard Vermont was home to the world's best-rated beer, so I instantly recognized this was an opportunity I needed to seize.
 And once I'd ordered a glass of Heady Topper on draft, it was easy to select a food pairing: fried oysters.

 Facebook friends and Twitter followers had two reactions when I shared a photo of the rare brew: Did I need an assistant? and What did I think?
 I responded: "I am spoiled for other beers now, so I think I have to move to Vermont."